MicrosoftDocs/windows-dev-docs/windows-apps-src/controls-and-patterns/tiles-and-notifications-creating-tiles.md

 -   ShortName: Because there is limited room for your display name to fit on tiles, we recommend that you to specify a ShortName as well, to make sure your app's name doesn’t get truncated.
 -   Logo images:

     You should replace these images with your own.
 You have the option of supplying images for different visual scales, but you are not required to supply them all.
 To ensure that you app looks good on a range of devices, we recommend that you provide 100%, 200%, and 400% scale versions of each image.
+See [Tile and icon assets](tiles-and-notifications-app-assets.md) to learn more about generating these assets.

-    Scaled images follow this naming convention: testing
+    Scaled images follow this naming convention:

     *&lt;image name&gt;*.scale-*&lt;scale factor&gt;*.*&lt;image file extension&gt;*

-    For example: SmallLogo.scale-100.png
+    For example: SplashScreen.scale-100.png

-    When you refer to the image, you refer to it as *&lt;image name&gt;*.*&lt;image file extension&gt;* ("SmallLogo.png" in this example).
+    When you refer to the image, you refer to it as *&lt;image name&gt;*.*&lt;image file extension&gt;* ("SplashScreen.png" in this example).
 The system will automatically select the appropriate scaled image for the device from the images you've provided.

 -   You don't have to, but we highly recommend supplying logos for wide and large tile sizes so that the user can resize your app's tile to those sizes.
 To provide these additional images, you create a `DefaultTile` element and use the `Wide310x150Logo` and `Square310x310Logo` attributes to specify the additional images:
 ```    XML